 - We don’t show you personalised ads based on your content from Drive, Gmail or Photos.

 - We don’t share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
 For example, if you see an ad for a nearby flower shop and select the 'tap to call' button, we’ll connect your call and may share your phone number with the flower shop.

 We use data for analytics and measurement to understand how our services are used.
 For example, we analyse data about your visits to our sites to do things like optimise product design.
-And we also use data about the ads with which you interact to help advertisers understand the performance of their ad campaigns.
+And we also use data about the ads that you interact with to help advertisers understand the performance of their ad campaigns.
 We use a variety of tools to do this, including Google Analytics.
-When you visit sites that use Google Analytics, a Google Analytics customer may choose to enable Google to link information about your activity from that site with activity from other sites that use our ad services.
+When you visit sites or use apps that use Google Analytics, a Google Analytics customer may choose to enable Google to link information about your activity from that site or app with activity from other sites or apps that use our ad services.

 Communicate with you

 We use information that we collect, such as your email address, to interact with you directly.
 For example, we may send you a notification if we detect suspicious activity, such as an attempt to sign in to your Google Account from an unusual location.
 Or we may let you know about upcoming changes or improvements to our services.
 And if you contact Google, we’ll keep a record of your request in order to help solve any issues you might be facing.